Akshit312/IMDb_Scrapper/README.md

 2. bs4 package - for scraping the web using python
 3. Mysql, mysql.connector must be preinstalled.
 4. Internet connectivity

+## Running the script
+ Download the files IMDb_main.py, psswrd.py, date_compare.py in the same directory.
+Edit the psswrd.py file with the senders email and password.
+Also edit the IMDb_main.py with mysql user and psswrd.
+Runt the following command in the directory where it is downloaded: python IMDb_main.py and follow the below given steps.

 ## Working